oscarfzs/majsoulgo/README.md

 ## Installation

-If you have not downloaded and setup Go, you do so here: [https://golang.org/doc/install](https://golang.org/doc/install)
+If you have not downloaded Go, you can do so here: [https://golang.org/doc/install](https://golang.org/doc/install)

 To install majsoulgo, type this shell command:
 ```